 Background: Colorectal cancer (CRC) is one of the leading causes of cancer deaths worldwide, calling for the urgent need for early diagnosis.
 Previous studies have revealed the methylation status of zinc finger genes could be ideal for cancer diagnosis.
 However, no comprehensive evaluation of the methylation alterations of zinc finger genes in CRC has been conducted.

-Methods: Herein, we performed a two-stage design to exhaustedly search for the promising zinc finger genes for CRC diagnosis.
-We first integrated the public high-throughput DNA methylation microarray datasets of CRC and collected a total of 1104 CRC samples, and 54 adenomas as well as 268 control/adjacent normal samples.
-Meanwhile, we obtained a full list of zinc finger genes and screened the candidate biomarkers through stringent procedures.
-The candidates were then validated in two replication cohorts including 104 and 114 CRC patients from the Han Chinese population.
-The KRAS mutation status of the patients was also performed for subgroup analysis.
+Methods: We proposed a two-stage design to build a zinc genes (ZGx) model for CRC diagnosis.
+In the discovery stage, we collected 1,426 genome-wide DNA methylation data including 1,104 CRC, 54 adenomas and 268 normal colon samples to discover the best panel among all zinc finger genes.
+The optimized panel was validated in two replication cohorts including 218 CRC patients with KRAS mutation status.
+We compared the prediction effects between ZGx model and SEP9 model.
+Finally, we evaluated the prediction performance with both methylation and KRAS mutation.

-Results: Through stringent filtering, we identified five of the most promising zinc finger genes (ESR1, ZNF132, ZNF229, ZNF542 and ZNF677) as candidates.
-Meanwhile, we recruited 104 CRC patients from the Han Chinese population and validated the methylation alterations of these five candidates as well as SEPT-9 through targeted bisulfite sequencing.
-It is found that these five candidates (AUC from 0.87 to 0.93) achieved better or equivalent diagnostic abilities compared with SEPT-9 (AUC = 0.91).
-Moreover, we found that these candidates could yield a significantly better diagnostic ability in the KRAS+ patients (AUC from 0.98 to 1.00) than that in the KRAS- patients (AUC from 0.74 to 0.86).
-To further verify, another independent cohort including 114 CRC patients were recruited and showed a similar result.
+Results: We identified a promising ZGx CRC prediction models including ESR1, ZNF132, ZNF229, ZNF542 and ZNF677.
+We demonstrated ZGx model (AUC=0.87-0.93) have better performance than SEPT9 model (AUC=0.91).
+Furthermore, we demonstrated ZGx model have better prediction ability in the KRAS+ patients (AUC>0.98) than that in the KRAS- patients (AUC: 0.74-0.86).

 Conclusions: Methylation profiles of the five genes from zinc finger family could be ideal biomarkers for CRC early diagnosis, especially for the CRC patients with KRAS mutations.